 Indian culture is flourishing in Wyndham.
-More than 8,000 residents were born in India and each year, our community enjoys a number of significant Indian cultural celebrations, drawing an audience from across Wyndham and beyond.
+As at the 2016 Census, more than 22,000 residents were born in India and each year, our community enjoys a number of significant Indian cultural celebrations, drawing an audience from across Wyndham and beyond.

 Indian and other South Asian community members have shown that they are keen to embrace Australian culture, and to also maintain a connection to their Indian culture for their families’ sake, and to share their culture with the broader community.

-The Victorian State Government has funded a feasibility study into a potential Indian Cultural Precinct in Wyndham.
-The study will determine if an Indian/South Asian Cultural Precinct would be viable in Wyndham and to determine the location and nature of such a precinct.
+The Victorian State Government funded a feasibility study into a potential Indian Cultural Precinct in Wyndham which was undertaken in 2017.

 The State Government has indicated that up to $500,000 would be made available to contribute to the development of a cultural precinct in Wyndham.